 Common causes of bad breath include:

-• Dry mouth: This condition occurs when there is not enough saliva.
-Saliva helps wash away food debris and bacteria contributing to tooth and gum disease.
-These bacteria also contribute to halitosis.
+- Dry mouth: This condition occurs when there is not enough saliva.
+Saliva helps wash away food debris and bacteria that contribute to tooth and gum disease and halitosis.

 Treating Bad Breath in Owens Cross Roads, AL

-Finding a dentist to help you discover the root cause is the key to treating your bad breath.
-Dr. Duling is an expert dentist who can identify and treat most dental concerns, including bad breath you may be facing.
+Finding a dentist who can help you discover the root cause of your bad breath is the key to treating it.
+Dr. Duling is an expert dentist who can identify and treat most dental concerns, including bad breath.

 The first step is to schedule a consult with Dr. Duling at her dental practice in Owens Cross Roads, AL. She will complete an evaluation and discuss your lifestyle habits to determine the cause of your bad breath.
 She offers many types of effective treatments to treat halitosis.